2019 L&I Cost of Living (COLA) Increase Rate

 Do I need to ask for the COLA?

 If your claim is covered by a Self Insured employer the Third Party Administrator will automatically calculate your COLA.
-If you don’t receive an increase automatically contact your attorney.
+If you don’t receive your COLA increase automatically from the Third Party Administrator, contact the Self Insured Section of L&I and ask them to help.
+You can ask the Self Insured Section to issue a penalty for any late COLA payment.

 When a worker is receiving a check from L&I and is also on social security disability, they may or may not receive a cost of living increase every year.